Minimum Empirical Divergence for Sub-Gaussian Linear Bandits: MAIN RESULTS

 \end{theorem} \begin{theorem}[Minimax bound] Under Assumptions \ref{main-assump:env-assumption}, \ref{main-assump:opt-lev-scr-assumption}, and \ref{main-assump:opt-cardinality-assumption}, with $\delta_t = \frac{1}{t+1}$, LinMED satisfies, $\forall n \geq 1$,

 \end{theorem} It is important to emphasize that in general the learner does not have access to the true sub-Gaussian parameter ($\sigma_*^2$) of the noise and $S_*$.
 The input sub-Gaussian parameter ($\sigma^2$) and $S$ may either over-specified or under-specified with respect to their true values.
 Nevertheless, our algorithm provides a regret bound that remains valid across all such scenarios \kj{[D ] make it very clear}, a feature absent in the analysis of most of the state-of-the art algorithms such as OFUL, LinTS, and LinIMED.
 This constitutes one of the novel contributions of our analysis.
+It is noteworthy that, at first glance, one might be misled into believing that selecting smaller values for \( S \) and \( \sigma \) results in a smaller regret bound.
+However, this is not the case, as \( H_{\mathrm{max}} \) increases exponentially as \( S \) and \( \sigma \) decrease.

 Consider the case where the true sub-Gaussian parameter ($\sigma_*^2$) and $S_*$ are over-specified, $H_{\mathrm{max}}$ tends to be less than $\exp(1)$, leading to the following corollaries:

 \begin{corollary}[Instance-dependent bound] Under Assumptions \ref{main-assump:env-assumption}, \ref{main-assump:opt-lev-scr-assumption}, and \ref{main-assump:opt-cardinality-assumption}, assuming $\sigma^2 \geq \sigma_*^2$, $S \geq S_*$ with $\lambda = \frac{\sigma^2}{S^2}$ and $\delta_t = \frac{1}{t+1}$, LinMED satisfies, $\forall n \geq 1$,